Nehvizdy: Etymology

-The name is derived either from the word nehvízdat ('not to whistle'), meaning "the village of people who do not whistle" or from the personal name Nehvizd, meaning "the village of Nehvizds (Nehvizd family)".
+The name is derived either from the Czech word nehvízdat ('not to whistle'), meaning "the village of people who do not whistle" or from the personal name Nehvizd, meaning "the village of Nehvizds (Nehvizd family)".
+The name Nehvízdky is a diminutive of Nehvizdy.

 Geography

 Nehvizdy is located about 8 km east of Prague.
 It lies in a flat agricultural landscape in the Central Elbe Table.